cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ## An (Unofficial) Extension pack for using HotChocolate GraphQL framework within Azure Functions for v11.

 **Update Notes:**
+- Added support for ?SDL download of the Schema (?SDL)
+- Added support for Functioning Playground (when configured correctly iin the AzureFunction HttpTrigger route binding & new path option).
+- Reduced the number of awaits used in the Middleware proxy for performance.
+- Maintained compatibility with v11.0.4.

+Prior Release Notes:
 - Added ConfigureAwait(false) to all awaits for performance.
 - Bumped to HC v11.0.4
 - Updated to HC v11.0.1.1 due to critical fixes in HC v11.0.1 that resolve an issue in HC core that had broken Interfaces (which impacted the accompanying Star Wars Demo)